the-turing-way/the-turing-way/book/website/collaboration/inclusive-events.md

 (cl-inclusive-events-background)=
 ## Motivation and Background
 This chapter is meant to serve as a resource to support and guide researchers, organizers, and community members with the tools to identify the challenges and opportunities in organizing events that involve and include people with lived experience.
-It also provides guidance and reccomendations for how to plan and host inclusive events for all audiences.
+It also provides guidance and recommendations for how to plan and host inclusive events for all audiences.

 We refer to "people with lived experience" throughout this chapter as a way to recognize and acknowledge individuals who have direct personal knowledge, or firsthand experience of a particular situation, condition, or topic.
 It is a term often used to emphasise the importance of including the perspectives and insights of those who have had direct experience of a specific condition or situation. {cite:ps}`nihr2021differentexperiences,camden2022preferredlanguage`